Updated: 7 days ago

 4) They will push good, loving people away who can actually love you and help you heal.

 Is this what you want?
 Read that list again.
-Aren't you tired of dragging your ball and chain?
+Aren't you tired of dragging your ball and chain around everywhere you go?
 Do you really want a Trauma and Shame badge or button to carry around with you for the rest of

 Deuteronomy 30:19 NLT: “Today I have given you the choice between life and death,